What Is Rapid Prototyping? Methods, Materials, and Steps

 4. Build 2D&3D CAD

-Here engineers and designers will work collaboratively to generate accurate 2D engineering drawings and 3D CAD designs.
-These models will reflect final part’s:
+Here, engineers and designers will work collaboratively to generate accurate 2D engineering drawings and 3D CAD designs.
+These models will reflect the final parts:

 - Geometry